aergoio/ARC2NFT/README.md

 ## Recallable Tokens

-When a token is recallable, it can be transferred by the token creator.
+When a token is recallable, it can be transferred (seized) by the token creator.

 There are 2 ways in which a token can be recallable: